 The best content for SEO will have a purpose behind its creation.
 Why are you writing this content?
-Can you be an authority on this topic?
-Is your content optimized only for search or are you also humanizing your content for readability?
+Can you be an authority in your industry on this topic?
+Is your content optimized only for search or are you also humanizing your content for your readers?
 These are important questions to keep in mind while writing your SEO content.

 What is SEO Content?

 To fully understand SEO content, you need to understand how SEO and content complement each other.
 The easiest way to do this is by explaining the two terms, then identifying how they work together.